lordmauve/last-train-to-nowhere/README.txt

     DOWN        crouch
     X           shoot from a distance or punch at close range

-The aim of the game is to progress forward in the train, and collecting all the Gold bars on the train.
-The Gold Bars will be picked up as you touch them.
+The aim of the game is to progress forward in the train, and collecting all the gold bars on the train.
+The gold bars will be picked up as you touch them.

 But many lawmen are present, guarding the train and the gold.
 How can you get past them?

 Note: Press the 'X' key to skip the intro sequence.

 LICENSE:

 Last Train to Nowhere is licensed under the terms of the GNU General Public License v3.0.